RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Main_03.jpeg" alt="Description" width="1000">
 </p>

-The results of the initial testing are shown in the table below (see screen thumbnails)—click to enlarge:
+The results of the initial testing are shown in the table below (see the screen thumbnails).
+Click to enlarge.

 <div align="center">